trntkh/mimi_blog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Building a Blog with Ruby on Rails 5.2.8.1 and PostgreSQL

+### Technologies
-* Ruby version
+* Ruby 2.7.7

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.2.8.1

+### Project Steps
-* Database initialization
+* Environment Setup

+* Install Ruby 2.7.7
+* Install Rails 5.2.8.1
+* Create a New Rails Application

+* Generate a new Rails application
+* Configure the database
-* How to run the test suite
+* Designing the Blog

-* Services (job queues, cache servers, search engines, etc.)
+#### Create models and database tables
+* Set up associations

-* Deployment instructions
+* Implement validations
+* Implementing User Login

+### Building the Blog Features

+* Create blog posts
-* ...
+* Add comments
+* Styling and Front-End Development